-Co-founder & Director of technology and magic at Special Projects
+Co-founder & Director of Technology and Magic at Special Projects

 Magic and Design: Using the Thought Process of Magicians to Design New Experiences

 In addition to be being cofounder of design and invention studio, Special Projects, Adrian is also a magician and a full member of the magic circle.
-In this talk he reveals how the process magicians use when designing new illusions can be applied to experience design.
+In this talk he reveals how the process magicians use when designing new illusions can be applied to design.

 About Adrian Westaway